andyjakubowski/kingly-site/src/v1/tutorials/counter-application.md

 }
 ```

 This is it!
 There is nothing weird.
-We write stateful functions like `controller` all the time when implementing user interfaces.
+We write stateful functions like `controller` all the time when implementing event handlers.
 Using an explicit state machine to write those functions and drive our user interface brings a lot of benefits that will be introduced in the remainder of the tutorials.

-This is the very short story about state machines used for modelling interface's behavior.
+This is the very short story about state machines used for modeling the behavior of user interfaces.
 The machine works as a controller that transforms inputs/events into commands.
 The application is implemented by sequential composition of three parts: listening to the inputs, computing the corresponding commands, and executing those commands.
 To execute the render command, you can use any UI library you fancy, or just plain JavaScript.